 How do we know the performance of the Optima HPS is that good?
 AMTI verifies the accuracy of each Optima system through a proprietary Precision Calibration that takes up to 4000 measurements throughout the platform’s entire rated capacity.
 This process uses a high-density calibration grid that covers the entire platform surface and uses fully documented NIST-traceable standards.

-Precision Calibration OverviewThe calibration of an Optima system is an exacting process involving up to 4000 measurements taken along a 1-inch-grid pattern.
+Precision Calibration OverviewThe calibration of an Optima system is an exacting process involving up to 4000 measurements taken over the entire working surface.

 Multiple loads are applied at up to 400 locations using a precision machine capable of maintaining absolute positioning accuracy of 0.005 mm (certified by The Association For Manufacturing Technology).

-First, live loads from 50 pounds to Full Scale Capacity (FSC) are applied across the top and sides of the force plate.
+First, live loads from 222 N (50 lb.) to Full Scale Capacity (FSC) are applied across the top and sides of the force plate.